 We ask that you spend at least two hours a day with your pet(s).
 But of course, the more positive exposure your pet has with people and experiences, the happier and better-adjusted they’ll be when they becomes available for adoption.

 We will let you know in advance where you can expect to pick up your foster pet.
 Majority of the foster animals are available for pick up at the Medical Center as this is our largest foster population.
 We do not transport animals to foster homes.

 No, you are not expected to find an adopter for your foster animal.
 However, we always encourage you to discuss your foster pet with friends and family.
 Feedback and connections play a large role in finding them homes.

-Any friends or family interested in adopting will need to visit the appropriate Adoption Center (Lincoln Park or North Shore) or adoption event the day the animal is available for adoption.
-We will coordinate with you on timing to be sure you know exactly when the animal is going arrive.
+Any friends or family interested in adopting will need to fill out an Adoption Application and get approved through our screening process.
+We cannot guarantee the availability of any pet for adoption.
 Everyone in the household must be there at the time of the adoption and our standard adoption fees and instructions will apply.
 Find out more

 Possibly, depending on the type of foster you are interested in.
 You will have an opportunity to meet and choose your foster if they originate from our Lincoln Park Adoption Center.
 This is not always an option for animals originating from our Medical Center, due to risk of spreading disease.
 We do our best to match you with an animal who fits your home environment and lifestyle needs and try our best to accommodate specific requests.